 High Temperature Bonding Sealing

-High temperature bonding & sealing is a tricky task.
+High temperature sealant is a versatile product.
 For an adhesive bond to be useful, it must not only withstand the mechanical forces that act on it, but it must also resist the elements to which it is exposed during service.
 One of the most degrading elements for organic adhesives is heat.
 To synthesize high temperature polymer systems for structural adhesives is a never ending challenge.

 Effects of Elevated Service Temperature